-On this episode of "Inbound & Down," co-hosts Jon Sasala and Danielle Esposito of Morey Publishing share their excitement about topic clusters, discussing how to create them and explaining why it's so important to shift your marketing strategy toward content creation around topics, rather than specific keywords.
+On this episode of "Inbound & Down," co-hosts Jon Sasala and Danielle Esposito of Morey Creative share their excitement about topic clusters, discussing how to create them and explaining why it's so important to shift your marketing strategy toward content creation around topics, rather than specific keywords.

 We've talked about creating a content plan, but now you can take your content plan a step further, with the help of topic clusters.
 Though before we dive into what they are and how they can help your marketing strategy, we need to talk about why it's important to create a content plan that's topic-based rather than keyword-based.